Australian rugby league to press on with new season

 SYDNEY: Australia’s new rugby league season will continue for the time being but with games behind closed doors, officials said Sunday, despite the growing coronavirus pandemic.

+Australian Rugby League Commission chairman Peter V’landys called it “one of the toughest challenges for us to stay viable in the history of the game”.

 “It could have catastrophic effects on us moving forward.
-Our money will only last so long, and once it’s extinguished we are in big trouble.”
+Our money will only last so long, and once it’s extinguished we are in big trouble,” he said Sunday.
 “An Australia without rugby league is not Australia,” added V’landys.
-“Rugby league has been a fabric of our society.
-We need to do everything to continue that great tradition.”
+“Rugby league has been a fabric of our society for hundreds of years.
+It’s people’s escape, their relaxation and we need to do everything to continue that great tradition.”

 Fans were allowed into games this weekend and round two will go ahead in a week’s time, but without spectators, after the government moved to halt events with more than 500 people from Monday to counter the spread of the virus.